-Kratom may be mixed with a caffeinated beverage, or codeine-containing cough syrup, perhaps most often by young Muslims in southern Thailand, to create the drink called 4×100.
-This drink is said to have effects similar to alcohol intoxication, the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) reports.
+Kratom may be mixed with a caffeinated beverage, or codeine-containing cough syrup to create the drink called 4×100.
+Often consumed by young Muslims in southern Thailand, this drink is said to have effects similar to alcohol intoxication, the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) reports.
 In the United States, kratom may be marketed as a dietary or nutritional supplement, or sold under the radar in tobacco or head shops, most commonly in a powder or tablet form.
 Kratom is known to have a variety of reported uses and desired effects, from sexual enhancement to pain relief to a “safe” and legal “high.”
-In North Carolina, New York, Colorado, and possibly more states, kratom may be sold as a drink called ketum in bars, The New York Times publishes.
+In North Carolina, New York, Colorado, and possibly more states, kratom may be sold as a drink called ketum in bars, The New York Times states.

 Individuals seem to be regularly seeking a new method to get high.
 The uptick in kratom abuse and adverse reactions to the substance may have caused the U.S. Food and Drug Administration (FDA) to ban its import in 2014.